TzolkinB/react-template/README.md

 Set up remote as usual:

     git remote add origin git@github.com:TzolkinB/(new_repo_name).git
+    // check that remote url is correct git remote --verbose
+    // if it is not correct
-    git push -u origin master
+    git remote set-url origin (correct repo url) git push -u origin master

 Then install all of the npm dependencies: